 We live in an age of innovation.
 Combined with our desire to self-track, self-assess, and self-improve, this gives us the ability to monitor our own physical and cognitive health.
-Neurocognitive tests are a noninvasive way to get a detailed view of how your brain is doing along multiple axes.
+Neurocognitive tests (part 1) are a noninvasive way to get a detailed view of how your brain is doing along multiple axes.

 With frequent neurocognitive testing, you are immediately able to see if your reaction time or memory, for example, has changed, which empowers you to do something with that information.